Netcracker/KubeMarine/documentation/Maintenance.md

 * Be careful with the `restart-pods: true` options it drains nodes one by one and may cause cluster instability.
 The best way to restart pods in cluster is a manual restart according to particular application.
 The restart procedure should consider if the application is stateless or stateful.
 Also shouldn't use `restart-pod: true` option if [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) is configured.
-* Pay attention to the fact that for Kubernetes versions higher than v1.23 the PSS option implicitly enabled by default in `kube-apiserver` [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
-Therefor all PSS labels on namespaces should be deleted during the maintenance procedure so as not to face unpredictable cluster behavior.
+* Pay attention to the fact that PSS is implicitly enabled by default (that is reflected in `kube-apiserver` [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) prior to Kubernetes v1.28).
+Therefore, all PSS labels on namespaces should be deleted during the maintenance procedure so as not to face unpredictable cluster behavior.

 ### Manage PSS Tasks Tree

-The `manage_pss procedure executes the following sequence of tasks:
+The `manage_pss` procedure executes the following sequence of tasks:

 1. manage_pss
 2. restart_pods